Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Introduction

-For isolated quantum systems, where the dynamics are unitary, there is no notion of decay to a bath.
+For isolated quantum systems, where the dynamics are unitary, there is no notion of decay due to a bath.
 However, in a disordered system where the spins are randomly positioned in space, the interaction strengths between the spins can be distributed scale-invariantly.
-For example, it was shown analytically for the dynamics of the quantum Ising model that this distribution of coupling strengths induces a stretched exponential law~\cite{Schultzen2022GlassyQuantum}.
-This analytic solution is only possible because the Ising model features an extensive number of conserved quantities, i.e. it is integrable.
-Thus, for non-integrable models, no analytic solution exists, and it remains an open question in which manner the system relaxes after a quantum quench.
-Semi-classical simulations suggest that non-integrable Heisenberg XYZ Hamiltonians present out-of-equilibrium dynamics that follow a stretched exponential law like the Ising model independent of their symmetry~\cite{Schultzen2022SemiclassicalSimulations}.
-However, these semiclassical approximations neglect quantum effects beyond initial quantum fluctuations and may miss relaxation behaviors owing to large scale correlation propagation associated to build up of entanglement.
+For example, it was shown analytically for the dynamics of the quantum Ising model that this scale-invariant distribution of coupling strengths induces a stretched exponential relaxation~\cite{Schultzen2022GlassyQuantum}.
+The derivation of the analytic solution is only possible because the Ising model features an extensive number of conserved quantities, i.e. it is integrable.
+For non-integrable models, where no analytic solution exists, generic mechanisms for describing the relaxation dynamics after a quantum quench remain largely unknown.
 Investigating the exact time evolution numerically is challenging due to the exponential growth of the Hilbert space with system size in quantum many-body systems.
+Semi-classical simulations, neglecting quantum effects beyond initial quantum fluctuations, suggest that non-integrable Heisenberg XYZ Hamiltonians present out-of-equilibrium dynamics that follows a stretched exponential law like the Ising model independent of their symmetry~\cite{Schultzen2022SemiclassicalSimulations}.
+An alternative route is implementing the desired unitary time evolution experimentally using quantum simulation experiments with tunable parameters, which is the approach we pursue here~\cite{Bloch2008ManybodyPhysics,Blatt2012, Georgescu2014QuantumSimulation, Gross2017QuantumSimulationsa}.